sheldonhull/sheldonhull.hugo/content/posts/2022/2022-04-12-the-pulumi-verdict-so-far.md

 ## What Pulumi Is

 - Pulumi is like a muscle car.
 Great if you want full control, power, and flexibility.
 - Pulumi is fast.
 - Has actual loops.
 Sorry `HCL`...
 Your loops are just confusing.[^2]

 ## What Pulumi Is Not

-- Pulumi is Not a minivan. `HCL` is something you _have_ to write, but if you like coding, you don't _want_ to write.
-It doesn't have the same ease/polish as `HCL`.
+- Pulumi is like a rally car.
-- You will be traveling a gravel road in your minivan.
+You will be traveling a gravel road that might result in a few bumps and potholes.
 It can handle it.
-However, there are things (just like `HCL` had/has over time) you'll run into that don't make sense or are bugs, but since it's younger than `HCL` there might not be immediate fixes.
+However, there are things (just like `HCL` had/has over time) you'll run into that don't make sense or are bugs, but since it's younger there might not be immediate fixes.

 ## When Would I Choose Terraform Over Pulumi?

+- If you prefer minivans over rally cars. (j/k)
 - If I want to leverage a prebuilt complex module, like those from the Terraform registry made by CloudPosse, Terraform could provide a better value for the time.
     - I hope that Pulumi eventually has a full "Crosswalk" support where folks begin sharing prebuilt stacks with best practices, but I feel it's an uphill road as a latecomer from Terraform.
 - When there is a module that provides the functionality you want, it might make sense to use it over rebuilding in Pulumi.